mfreed7/accent-color/proposal.md

 # Per-Control Guidance

 This section is non-normative.
-It describes the potential accent parts for each control, and whether those parts should be styled with the "foreground" and/or "background" `accent-color` colors.
-If a given form control on a given user agent has substantially different accent parts, care should be taken to attempt to align those parts with the existing set, so that developers using `accent-color` will get predictable, interoperable results, as much as possible.
+It describes the potential accent parts for each control, and whether those parts should be styled with the "foreground", "background", or "additional" `accent-color` colors.
+If a given form control on a given user agent has substantially different accent parts, such that the descriptions below do not apply, then care should be taken to attempt to align those parts with the described set, so that developers using `accent-color` will get predictable, interoperable results as much as possible.
+Note also that some of the described accent parts will not exist on all implementations - in this situation, those elements can be disregarded in the descriptions below.

 ## `<input type=checkbox>`